ZitingShen/Pac-Man/README.txt

 1.
 a.Step 7:
 The Pac Man takes moves randomly.
 It might take a long time to finish without ghost, since its legalactions include 'STOP', and chooses actions randomly.
+It always gets food without crashing under tinyMaze and does it relatively faster than under mediumMaze.
+And it takes a long time for Pacman to even get out the corner of mediumMaze it started at, so we didn't finish running after -2000 scores.
+Yet we think it will get to the food if given sufficient time.
+The average score for tinyMaze is: 359.3
+The average score for MediumMaze is:(didn't finish running, takes too long) The average score for myLayout is: -280

-c.Step 9:
+The avergae score for Opensearch is: -408 c.Step 9:
 The Pac Man moves relatively faster than it moves in Step 7, since it does not take 'STOP' action.
 When we use Opensearch layout, it scores higher without taking 'STOP' actions.
 And we guess that it is because the score takes the time into account, and for a shorter game it returns a higher score.
+But for myLayout it scores lower, maybe it is because that the Pac Man does not stop so it takes longer for ghosts to 'find' it and makes the game longer.
+The average score for myLayout is : -415
+The average score for Opensearch is : 282.3

 d.Step 10:
 The Pac Man will be lead to actions that will gain immediate food.
 Once its neighbourhood is free of food, it will move randomly.
-When runing under the OpenSearch layout, its score improves drastically, since the food are densely distributed in this layout.
-For myLayout, its score improves a little bit, since myLayout has walls and ghost and food are not everywhere, so it is hard for Reflex Agent to find ways to eat foods quickly.
+When running under the OpenSearch layout, its score improves drastically, since the food are densely distributed in this layout.
+For myLayout, its score improves a little bit, since myLayout has walls and ghost and food are not everywhere, so it is hard for Reflex Agent to find ways to eat foods quickly without encountering ghosts.
+The average score for myLayout is: 26
+The average score for Opensearch: 1177

 e.
 His position: gameState.getPacmanPosition()